PROJECT ENQUIRY

 Malvern

-What Does Not Require a Planning Permit: Unless specified in the Heritage Overlay schedule, a planning permit is generally not required for internal alterations, external painting of an already painted surface, or repairs and routine maintenance that do not change the appearance of the heritage place.
-This means bathroom renovations, kitchen renovations, and internal reconfigurations on most Malvern properties proceed under a building permit only, without a planning permit from City of Stonnington.
+What work does not need a planning permit in Malvern?
+Internal work usually does not.
+Unless your Heritage Overlay schedule says otherwise, a planning permit is generally not required for internal alterations, repainting an already painted surface, or routine repairs and maintenance that do not change the look of the building.
+In practice, most kitchen renovations and bathroom renovations in Malvern proceed under a building permit alone.

-Planning Permit vs Building Permit: These are two separate legal requirements under Victorian law.
-The planning permit deals with land use and design under the Stonnington Planning Scheme.
-The building permit deals with construction safety and compliance under the Building Act 1993.
-For extensions and structural works in Malvern, both are typically required, and the planning permit must be obtained before the building permit can be issued.
+What is the difference between a planning permit and a building permit?
+They are two separate approvals.
+A planning permit deals with land use and design under the Stonnington Planning Scheme.
+A building permit deals with construction safety under the Building Act 1993.
+For home extensions and structural work in Malvern you usually need both, and the planning permit must come before the building permit.

 EXPLORE AREAS WE SERVE